 Feed

 The Feed variable is then imputed (see the methodology described in detail in Chapter 2, based on the animal numbers and feed "intensification" factors, resulting in calculated “feed requirements”).
 The assumption here is that some of the primary level quantities are used as feed, as well as all of the bran (which is a by-product of the flour production process).
-The feed requirements apply at a country level, and we will first reduce from this total, country level requirement those estimated amount of bran and other feed products.
+The feed requirements apply at a country level.
+Before allocating primary level commodities to satisfy the feed requirements, we first reduce from the total country level requirement the feed quantities from bran and other feed products.
 Don’t understand what Josh wrote here.
 The remainder of the feed requirements will be satisfied by allocating to the feed commodities at primary level (such as cereals, oil crops, etc.) according to their availability.
 Negligible amounts of bran may go into such products as breakfast cereals, but for the sake of simplicity, such quantities will be ignored in this example.

 The feed amount allocated to bran is computed using the food amount allocated to flour (as they are produced in the same process).
 Thus, we take the flour production, convert it into wheat by dividing by the flour extraction rate, and then compute bran production by multiplying by the bran extraction rate.
 Here flour production is given as official; if it must be calculated then we first must deduct from the wheat food quantity the amount which will be processed into other commodities (i.e. bulgur, breakfast cereals, etc.) to satisfy trade imbalances.
 Then, the remainder of the food variable is processed into flour, and we create the bran commodity in this process as well.